jt151077/adk-gemini-ent/README.md

 ## Pre-requisite

 1. This example is meant to work with `python >= 3.12`
-2. Check out this repository somewhere where you have a terminal access `git clone <THIS_REPOSITORY_URL>`
+2. Check out this repository somewhere where you have a terminal access `git clone git@github.com:jt151077/adk-agentspace.git`

 ## Setup